CuriousIbrahim/Code-Counting/README.md

 # Code-Counting

-Code Counting, written in Python 3 will explore a given root directory and will:
+Code Counting, written in Python 3 will explore a given directory and will:
 1. Detect the languages in the given directory (ex.
 Java, HTML, Python, etc.)
 2. For each detected language, will:
     1. Print lines of code